avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 * After setup, connect and press **RST** on the board

 ## 6. Extract Certificate and Device ID
-The application will display the certificate from the OPTIGA secure element.
+The application will display the certificate from the OPTIGA secure element upon boot
 * **Copy** the *Device Certificate* and from the terminal including the "BEGIN" and "END" lines.
 * Open a text editor, such as notepad, paste in the certificate, and save the file as `cert.txt`
   ```